GooBox/goobox-sync-storj/README.md

 1. Run the batch file, i.e. `goobox-sync-storj.bat`

 The app uses the auth file in the `<user.home>/.storj` folder created by the libstorj CLI for the authentication with the Storj bridge.

+Currently the app supports one-way sync from the Storj cloud to the local file system.
+The app will sync the content of the bucket with name `Goobox` to the local folder with name `Goobox`, which is a subfolder of the user home folder.
+If either the bucket or the local folder do not exist, the app will automatically create empty ones.

+The app will poll the Storj cloud once per minute for any changes in the content.

+Sync from the local folder back to the Storj cloud is not supported yet.